m1tong/DSC180-Website/_pages/projects.md

 <div class="table-1" style="text-align:center;">
     <img src='{{site.baseurl}}/assets/img/table1_data_summary.png' alt="Table for Dataset Statistic" style="width:100%; max-width:500px;">
-    <p>Table 1: Dataset'details & statistics.
+    <p style="font-size: smaller;">Table 1: Dataset'details & statistics.
 1st column in the table shows the name of each netlist, 2nd-4th column show the number of cells, edge, and effective layers in each netlist, 5th-8th columns show the distribution of edge per cells for each netlist and 9th-12th columns show the distribution of congestions for each netlist. </p>
 </div>